 Start giving Wheatgerm Oil from the first sign of the bitch coming into season, and on the day before mating and the actual day of mating, double the amount to give an extra boost in the system and so increase the chances of a successful mating.
 This supplement should ideally be given to both dog and bitch.

 It may also be a good idea to ask your vet about giving your dog folic acid.

 Raspberry Leaf Tablets

-Raspberry Leaf Tablets have been a part of herbal tradition as a birth aid for centuries and are still recommended by veterinary and healthcare professionals today to help reduce the likelihood of problems occurring during whelping.
-They help tone the smooth muscle of the uteri to prepare it for whelping and should be started three weeks after mating and continued right through until one week after whelping.
+Raspberry Leaf Tablets have been a part of herbal tradition as a birth aid for centuries.
+Still recommended by veterinary and healthcare professionals today they help reduce the likelihood of problems occurring during whelping, tone the smooth muscle of the uteri to prepare it for whelping.
+They should be started three weeks after mating and continued right through until one week after whelping.

 They are an especially good choice for bitches that may have experienced a difficult delivery in the past or if one is anticipated, but every in-whelp bitch will benefit from having Raspberry Leaf during this period.

 • Exercise is important to keep the mum-to-be fit and healthy, but this shouldn’t be overdone.
 It will soon be apparent when she is feeling the burden of the growing pups and she will moderate her exercise herself.

 • The amount of food doesn’t need to be increased until around the sixth week of pregnancy.
 This is when the pups really start to grow, and your bitch will therefore also begin to gain weight.